obonaventure/cnp3/book/glossary.rst

    round-trip-time
 	The round-trip-time (RTT) is the delay between the transmission of a segment and the reception of the corresponding acknowledgement in a transport protocol.

+   CIDR
+	Classless InterDomain Routing is the current address allocation architecture for IPv4.
+It was defined in :rfc:`1518` and :rfc:`4632`.

+   RIR
+	Regional Internet Registry.
+An organisation that manages IP addresses and AS numbers on behalf of IANA.